Nihad74/Music-Advisor/README.md

 # Music-Advisor
-A music advisor that makes preference-based suggestions
+A CLI-Application that makes preference-based music suggestions

 This application works with the Spotify WebAPI (https://developer.spotify.com/documentation/web-api)